 People are more likely to make a decision right away, and the more pages they have to click through, the less likely they are to convert.

 One-click RSVP buttons let your subscribers respond immediately when it is top of mind.
 Instead of having to leave the email and register on a landing page, subscribers sign up straight away—making RSVPing super easy.

 You can now seal the deal and get RSVPs directly in your email!

-For example, if you are promoting an offline event in Boston, you can create a group of subscribers based on location within driving distance of that area.
+For example, if you are promoting an in-person event in Boston, you can create a group of subscribers based on location within driving distance of that area.
 Or, if you are hosting a webinar, you can create multiple invitations highlighting the key benefits that matter to each targeted group.

 The subscriber never leaves the newsletter, allowing them to continue reading on after they RSVP’d.
 On the back-end, their email address is added to a special webinar group.

 You can then set up an automated workflow to send them a confirmation email, or send a manual email to that group when you are ready.